bryanjamesmiller/p4-backup-from-DWA15/readme.md

 ###A list of any plugins, libraries, packages or outside code used in the project:
-I used some Google Fonts, as well as a concept from my internship provider, but all of the code is 100% mine.
+I used some Google Fonts, as well as a concept from my internship provider, but all of the code is mine.
+I utilized Susan Buck's flash message creation and changed some things in it to meet my needs.